 - 1. Anti-backsliding.
 This Order complies with the anti-backsliding provisions of CWA sections 402(o) and 303(d)(4) and 40 C.F.R. section 122.44(l), which generally require effluent limitations in a reissued permit to be as stringent as those in the previous permit.
 The requirements of this Order are at least as stringent as those in the previous order. - 2.
 Antidegradation.
-This Order complies with the antidegradation provisions of 40 C.F.R. section 131.12 and State Water Board Resolution 68-16.
+This Order complies with the antidegradation provisions of 40 C.F.R. section 131.12 and State Water Board Resolution No. 68-16.
 It continues the status quo with respect to the level of discharge authorized in the previous order, which is the baseline by which to measure whether degradation will occur.
-This Order does not allow for a reduced level of treatment or increase effluent limitations relative to those in the previous order. - 3.
-Stringency of Requirements for Individual Pollutants.
-This Order contains technologybased effluent limitations for individual pollutants.
+This Order does not allow for an increase in flow, a reduced level of treatment, or less stringent effluent limitations relative to those in the previous order.

+3. Stringency of Requirements for Individual Pollutants.
+This Order contains both technology-based and WQBELs for individual pollutants.
 This Order's technology-based requirements implement minimum, applicable federal technology-based requirements.
 In addition, this Order contains more stringent effluent limitations as necessary to meet water quality standards.
 Collectively, this Order's restrictions on individual pollutants are no more stringent than required to implement CWA requirements.